-All educators and personnel working with a student with a disability will have access to the student's IEP, including all relevant sections.
+All educators and personnel working with a student with a disability will have access to the student's IEP, including all the relevant parts.

 Each staff member who implements a part of the IEP will be trained and responsible for implementing the accommodations and modifications of each student.
-Compliance with this requirement will be monitored periodically
+Compliance with this requirement will be monitored periodically.